cybergalactic/MSS/README.md

 FDI Toolbox
 -
-This is a stand-alone toolbox for identification of radiation-force models and fluid-memory effects of marine structures such as marine craft and wave energy converters.
+This is a stand-alone toolbox for identifying radiation-force models and fluid-memory effects of marine structures such as marine craft and wave energy converters.
 Please include the following reference when you use the MSS FDI toolbox:

     T. Perez and T. I. Fossen (2009).
 A Matlab Tool for Parametric Identification of Radiation-Force Models of Ships and Offshore Structures.
-    Modelling, Identification and Control, MIC-30(1):1-15.
+    Modeling, Identification and Control, MIC-30(1):1-15.
 DOI: https://doi.org/10.4173/mic.2009.1.1